Tools / Cyber Check

 04

-We generate common lookalikes of your domain (homoglyph, TLD swap, character insertion, deletion, double-letter) and resolve each one.
-Anything that exists gets flagged.
-That is where phishing kits get hosted before they come for your staff.
+Lookalikes of your domain, resolved and flagged.
+That is where phishing kits live before they come for your staff.

 05